-- Except as specifically required by this specification, any implementation shall fully conform to a Java platform configuration. - Any implementation of this specification shall implement all classes and methods in the base module of this specification.
-In particular, every implementation must include a conformant implementation of the PriorityScheduler class. - Except as noted in this chapter, all classes and methods in an implemented module must be implemented. - The javax.realtime package shall contain no public or protected methods not included in this specification. - A realtime JVM implementation shall not be implemented in a way that permits unbounded priority inversion in any scheduling interaction it implements. - Subject to the usual assumptions, the methods in javax.realtime can safely be used concurrently by multiple threads unless otherwise documented. - Static final values, as found in AperiodicParameters, PhysicalMemoryManager, SporadicParameters, RealtimeSystem, and PriorityScheduler, must be handled by the implementation such that their values cannot be resolved at compile time.
+- Except as specifically required by this specification, any implementation shall fully conform to a Java platform configuration. - Any implementation of this specification shall implement all classes and methods in the base module of this specification. - Except as noted in this chapter, all classes and methods in an implemented module shall be implemented. - The javax.realtime package shall contain no public or protected methods not included in this specification. - A realtime JVM implementation shall not be implemented in a way that permits unbounded priority inversion in any scheduling interaction it implements. - Subject to the usual assumptions, the methods in javax.realtime can safely be used concurrently by multiple threads unless otherwise documented. - Static final values, as found in AperiodicParameters, PhysicalMemoryManager, SporadicParameters, RealtimeSystem, and PriorityScheduler, shall be implemented such that their values cannot be resolved by a conformant Java compiler (Java source to byte code).

 Many aspects of this specification set a minimum requirement, but permit the implementation latitude in its implementation.
 For instance, the required priority scheduler requires at least 28 consecutively numbered realtime priorities.
-It does not, however, specify the numeric value of the maximum and minimum priorities.
-Implementations are encouraged to offer as many realtime priority levels as they can support.
+It does not, however, specify the numeric values of the maximum and minimum realtime priorities.
+Implementations are encouraged to offer as many realtime priority levels immediately above the conventional Java prioritie as they can support.